House Sponsorship

 Casa Daniel

-The house parents of Casa Daniel are JuanPablo and Denise serving with their daughter, who has grown up at Casa Bernabe.
+The house parents in Casa Daniel are Juan Pablo and Denise, serving with their daughter, who has grown up at Casa Bernabé.
 The boys in this house love playing with her, and seeing them care for her is so special to witness.
-For a long time, this house was without a House Helper, but that prayer has been answered and Javier has moved in to help with the boys.
+For a long time, this house was without a house helper, but that prayer has been answered and Javier has moved in to help with the boys.
 He also works part time in the kitchen.

 One of the strengths of this house is having extremely flexible parents.
 Denise and Juan Pablo rely on the Lord, and it is evident in the way they lead their house.
-After they put the little kids down to sleep, many nights they love to stay up later and play fun games with the older kids.
+After they put the little kids to bed, many nights they love to stay up later and play fun games with the older kids.
+Juan Pablo worked at a game store before coming to Casa Bernabé, so he loves teaching the boys new games, and they're very competitive.
+They like classic card games like 3-13 and Rummy, Settlers of Catan, Uno, Battleship, and Checkers.

 Casa David

-Casa David’s house parents, Sergio and Vivian, began serving as house parents in 2024 after having previously served as the gate guards.
-They joined house helper, Luis, who also works at the school as the art teacher.
-Sergio and Vivian have two sons and one daughter who share their parents with a group of 10 boys from ages 7 to 17.
-They also have a dog named Dory, who keeps the boys entertained and gives them responsibility.
-The boys in this house are very active and can be found all across campus playing soccer, volleyball and basketball or playing on the playground.
-These boys need to be doing something at all times, and can become bored very easily, so Sergio often takes them to the woods on campus to explore.
-They play hide and seek, and are able to use their imagination pretending to be in the movie Indiana Jones.
-Vivian is one of the best cooks in Guatemala, and often prepares typical Guatemalan cuisine for the boys.
-She even finds ways for the boys to help and participate in the kitchen.
+Vivian is one of the best cooks in Guatemala and often prepares typical Guatemalan cuisine for the boys.
+She finds ways for the boys to help in the kitchen and learn to cook.
 During the week, the boys wind down playing various board games and card games.
-They love playing games that work the brain and help develop thinking skills.
-Weekends, however, are reserved for relaxing and watching movies.
+They love playing games that work their brains and help develop thinking skills.
+Weekends are reserved for relaxing and watching movies.
 That is, until the boys get bored and want to play outside again.
-We are grateful for Sergio and Vivian and their endless energy they reserve for these boys.
+We are grateful for Sergio and Vivian and their endless energy they have to care for these boys.

-Each story of an orphan child begins with a tragedy.And it usually gets worse.
+“Each story of an orphan child begins with a tragedy.
+And it usually gets worse.
 If we open our home to these children, it means that we will also feel their pain.
-Adoption reflects the gospel not only in its beauty, but also in the pain that accompanies it
+Adoption reflects the gospel not only in its beauty, but also in the pain that accompanies it”

-Casa Hosanna
+Casa Hosana

-Casa Hosanna’s house parents, Wilmer and Fernanda, have previously served for several years in Casa David and have now returned to Casa Bernabé to serve in Casa Hosanna.
-Wilmer is jokingly referred to as the “prodigal son,” for coming back and serving.
-Together they have two daughters, who share their parents with a group of up to 10 girls from ages 5 to 18.
-They also brought with them their two dogs, which have brought so much joy to the house.
 Over half the girls in this house have special needs, so Wilmer and Fernanda love thinking of creative ways to keep them stimulated and busy.
 With Wilmer being our new soccer coach, you will often find the girls playing soccer.
-Fernanda also plays on our women’s team, and loves cheering the girls on.
-For this house, structure and cleanliness is imperative, and chores are a part of their daily routine as well.
+Fernanda also plays on our women’s team and loves cheering the girls on.
+For this house, structure and cleanliness is imperative, and chores are a part of their daily routine.
 They take pride in their abilities to make their beds and keep their rooms organized.
-The girls love dressing up, playing with dolls, dance parties, arts and crafts and volleyball.
-Wilmer proudly cares for his garden, and the girls love helping him water the plants.
-On hot days, the girls can typically be found outside playing in the sprinkler, or having a picnic.
-Something surprising about this house is that they also love action movies, and always look forward to movie nights with popcorn!

 Casa Promesa

-Casa Promesa house parents, Leonel and Meylin have served as house parents since 2017 and work alongside house helper Ana Rebecca.
-They have two daughters who share their parents with a group of 10 other girls.
-The girls at Promesa like to play board games and soccer.
-When taking a break from school work and vocational classes, the older girls love watching tv series, and have been loving Korean and Turkish Dramas on Netflix.
-The younger girls, when finished with their chores, can be found playing on the trampoline and playground.
-The older girls are amazing examples for the younger ones, and have had plenty experience taking care of the little ones.
-With the busy schedule during the week, Leonel and Meylin take advantage of down time to spend quality time with the girls, and join them in all of their hobbies and interests.
+The girls in Promesa like to play board games and soccer.
+When taking a break from school work and vocational classes, the older girls love watching TV series, and have been loving Korean and Turkish Dramas on Netflix.
+Once they finish their chores, the younger girls can be found playing on the trampoline and the playground.
+The older girls are amazing examples for the younger ones and have had plenty experience helping take care of them.
+With the busy schedule during the week, Leonel and Meylin take advantage of down time to spend quality time with the girls and join them in all their hobbies and interests.
 They enjoy spending time together as a family and do an amazing job cultivating a true family dynamic.

 Casa Ester

 The Casa Ester family includes the house parents, Danny and Nancy, their two daughters, the new house helper, Monica, and her daughter.
 Together, they care for a total of eight girls.
-Casa Ester loves all things fun, and recently got a projector so they can watch movies on the wall in their living room.
+Casa Ester loves all things fun and recently got a projector so they can watch movies on the wall in their living room.
 They've been having weekly movie nights that include lots of snacks.

 After school they take turns doing homework and helping out with some of the household chores.
 When the work is done, the younger girls can almost always be found outside jumping on the trampoline.